Spring Into Shade Sale — Up to 40% OffShop Now →

 • Control wind by creating a semi-permeable barrier

-They are not a replacement for structural shading (like a roof or awning), but they are a powerful “fine-tuning” tool that makes a covered space far more usable.
+They are not a replacement for structural shading (like a roof or awning), but they are a powerful "fine-tuning" tool that makes a covered space far more usable.
+World Wide Shades builds outdoor roller shades in any width and drop, using fabrics and hardware rated for full exterior exposure — not interior components pressed into outdoor service.

 Fabric choices: solar screen vs. privacy mesh vs. clear vinyl